-JUMDC is a double blind, peer-reviewed journal being published quarterly that serves as a medium for the latest advancement of scientific knowledge in all the branches of Medicine and its allied sciences and publication of scientific investigation in these fields.
+JUMDC is a double-blind, peer-reviewed journal published quarterly.
+It serves as a medium for the latest advancement of scientific knowledge in all the branches of Medicine and its allied sciences and the publication of scientific investigation in these fields.

 - Aims and Objective

 - Annual Subscription Rates for Print Copy

 - Peer Review Policy

 - Authorship Criteria Recommended by ICMJE

 - Ethical Approval of the Research